Biraj-P/Excuses.com/README.md

 - Easy copy-to-clipboard functionality
 - Mobile-responsive design

+## ⚠️ GitHub Pages Limitation

+**Note:** When deployed to GitHub Pages, the application cannot directly access the Together API due to CORS restrictions.
+On GitHub Pages, the app will automatically fall back to using a local database of excuses instead of the AI model.

+For full AI functionality, deploy this application to:
+- Netlify with serverless functions
+- Vercel with API routes
+- Your own server with proper CORS configuration

 ## How It Works

 The user enters a description of their situation, and our sophisticated excuse generator will create a plausible and relevant excuse.
 The system uses Together API's Meta-Llama/Llama-3.3-70B-Instruct-Turbo-Free model for generating creative and contextually appropriate excuses.